Best Pet Stores

 • Terms of sale: When purchasing a live animal, check whether the store’s policies keep the animal’s best interests in mind.
 For instance, if you are purchasing a dog and find that it is a bad fit for your family, a responsible store should be willing to take the dog back (even if they charge a “rehoming fee” for their trouble).
 If you are purchasing a fish or other short-lived animal, a responsible store should offer a health guarantee for a reasonable period of time after purchase and allow you to return sick or deceased animals for a refund or exchange.

-• Lifetime support: Many stores will offer support over the lifetime of your pet.
-For instance, if your pet becomes sick or you need advice on how to train it, you may be able to call your store and ask for advice or information.
+• Lifetime support: Many stores will offer support over the pet's lifetime.
+For instance, if your pet becomes sick or you need advice on training, you may be able to call your store and ask for advice or information.
 While this policy will vary from store to store, it is a good feature to look for, especially if you are purchasing a pet that will be a part of your family for a long time.

 Location and availability

-Many pet stores have both an online and brick-and-mortar presence, allowing you to choose what buying venue suits you best.
+Many pet stores have both an online and brick-and-mortar presence.
 If not, you’ll need to choose whether you prefer a store with online purchasing options or if you prefer to browse in person.

 • Physical stores: Brick-and-mortar stores offer you the opportunity to browse products and supplies at your leisure and to pick up last-minute items that you might not have time to wait for.
 You’ll want to find a store that is in a convenient location near your home, work or other stores you frequently shop.